curl/everything-curl/internals/tests/file-format.md

 been run ended up correctly

-Each main section supports a number of available *sub-tags* that can be specified, that will be checked/used if specified.
+Each main section supports a number of available *sub-tags* that can be specified, that are checked/used if specified.

 ## `<info>`

 ### `<keywords>`
 A newline-separated list of keywords describing what this test case uses and tests.
 Try to use already used keywords.
-These keywords will be used for statistical/informational purposes and for choosing or skipping classes of tests.
+These keywords are used for statistical/informational purposes and for choosing or skipping classes of tests.
 "Keywords" must begin with an alphabetic character, "-", "[" or "{" and may consist of multiple words separated by spaces which are treated together